learngermanghana/email/README.md

 ## Social Media Templates

-Run `streamlit run social_templates.py` to manage reusable social media templates.
+Launch the app with `streamlit run email.py` and open the **Social Templates** page to manage reusable social media templates.

 The page lets you: